maddada/VSMux/README.md

 ## Getting Started

 1. Open the Command Palette.
-2. Run `VSmux: Open Workspace`.
+2. Run `VS-AGENT-MUX: Open Workspace`.
 3. Create your first session.
 4. Use the sidebar and hotkeys to change the number of visible sessions and switch layouts.

 ## Settings

-- `VSmux.backgroundSessionTimeoutMinutes`: controls how long detached background sessions stay alive after the last VSmux window disconnects
+- `VS-AGENT-MUX.backgroundSessionTimeoutMinutes`: controls how long detached background sessions stay alive after the last VS-AGENT-MUX window disconnects
-- `VSmux.sidebarTheme`: changes the sidebar theme preset
+- `VS-AGENT-MUX.sidebarTheme`: changes the sidebar theme preset
-- `VSmux.experimentalZmxActionDelayMs`: experimental zmx-only debug delay added before each VSmux terminal UI action; set it to `1000` to slow the sequence by 1 second per step
-- `VSmux.showCloseButtonOnSessionCards`: shows or hides the close button on session cards
+- `VS-AGENT-MUX.showCloseButtonOnSessionCards`: shows or hides the close button on session cards
-- `VSmux.sendRenameCommandOnSidebarRename`: stages `/rename <new name>` in the terminal when you rename from the sidebar
+- `VS-AGENT-MUX.sendRenameCommandOnSidebarRename`: stages `/rename <new name>` in the terminal when you rename from the sidebar